LynchzDEV/CommitQ/README.md

 ## Usage

+### Queue Management

-### Adding Items to Queue
+#### Adding Items to Queue
+1. Navigate to the main page (`/`)

-1. Enter a name in the "Enter queue name..." input field
+2. Enter a name in the "Enter queue name..." input field
-2. Click "Add to Queue" or press Enter
+3. Click "Add to Queue" or press Enter
-3. The item will appear in the queue and be visible to all connected users in real-time
+4. The item will appear in the queue and be visible to all connected users in real-time

-### Managing Queue Items
+#### Managing Queue Items
 - **View Queue**: All queue items are displayed with their position number and timestamp
 - **Remove Items**: Click the "Remove" button next to any queue item
 - **First in Line**: The first item in the queue is highlighted with a blue border

-### Timer Functionality
+#### Timer Functionality
 1. **Start Timer**: Click "Start Timer" on the first item in the queue
 2. **Set Duration**: Adjust the timer duration (5-300 seconds) using the input field
 3. **Timer Display**: Active timers show remaining time and a progress bar
 4. **Auto-removal**: Items are automatically removed when the timer expires
 5. **Stop Timer**: Click "Stop Timer" to cancel an active timer

+### Action Items (Todo App)

+#### Creating Action Items
+1. Navigate to the Action Items page (`/action-items`)
+2. Enter a task title in the "What needs to be done?" input field
+3. Optionally add a description in the description field
+4. Click "Add Action Item" or press Enter
+5. The task will appear in the pending tasks section

+#### Managing Action Items
+- **Quick Complete**: Click the checkbox or "Quick Complete" button to mark as done
+- **Complete with Image**: Click "Complete with Image" to add completion proof
+  - Select an image file (max 3MB)
+  - Supported formats: JPG, PNG, GIF, WebP
+  - Image will be displayed with the completed task
+- **Uncomplete**: Click the checkbox on completed tasks to mark as pending again
+- **Remove**: Click the "Remove" button to delete any task
+- **View Images**: Click on completion proof images to view them full-size

+#### Task Organization
+- **Pending Tasks**: Shows all incomplete tasks with action buttons
+- **Completed Tasks**: Shows all finished tasks with completion timestamps
+- **Task Counter**: Displays count of pending and completed tasks

+### Navigation
+- Use the navigation buttons in the header to switch between:
+  - **Queue**: Main queue management interface
+  - **Action Items**: Todo list with image upload functionality

 ### Real-time Features
 - All actions are immediately synchronized across all connected browsers
 - Connection status is displayed in the top-right corner
 - Error messages are shown for invalid operations
-- Queue updates happen instantly without page refresh
+- Updates happen instantly without page refresh

 ## API Structure

 ### Socket.IO Events

-#### Client to Server Events:
+#### Queue Events

+**Client to Server:**
 - `queue:add` - Add a new item to the queue
 - `queue:remove` - Remove an item from the queue
 - `queue:start-timer` - Start a timer for the first queue item
 - `queue:stop-timer` - Stop an active timer
 - `queue:get-state` - Request current queue state

-#### Server to Client Events:
+**Server to Client:**
 - `queue:updated` - Queue state has been updated
 - `queue:item-added` - New item was added to the queue
 - `queue:item-removed` - Item was removed from the queue